MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-network-connections-windows-defender-antivirus.md

 After you've enabled the service, you may need to configure your network or firewall to allow connections between it and your endpoints.

 Because your protection is a cloud service, computers must have access to the internet and reach the ATP machine learning services.
-The URL `*.blob.core.windows.net` should not be excluded from any kind of network inspection.
+Do not exclude the URL `*.blob.core.windows.net` from any kind of network inspection.
 The table below lists the services and their associated URLs.
-You should ensure there are no firewall or network filtering rules denying access to these URLs, or you may need to create an allow rule specifically for them (excluding the URL `*.blob.core.windows.net`).
+Make sure that there are no firewall or network filtering rules denying access to these URLs, or you may need to create an allow rule specifically for them (excluding the URL `*.blob.core.windows.net`).
 Below mention URLs are using port 443 for communication.

 | **Service**| **Description** |**URL** |